Jahia/moonstone/src/components/Button/Button.md

 ## Specifications:
 A disabled button cannot be clickable.

-Text label should use component typography, with variant xxx
+Text label should use component typography, with variant "button"

 We need design specs for each props and states (hover, focus, disables; active ...